Bust of Winston Churchill (Epstein): Background

 Epstein applied to become a British official war artist after he was conscripted in the First World War, but his application was rejected.
 Epstein was also not appointed as an official war artist in the Second World War, but he was asked to undertake six commissions for the War Artists Advisory Committee.
 After completing bronze busts of a sailor, a soldier, and an airman – Admiral of the Fleet Sir Andrew Cunningham, General Sir Alan Cunningham, and Air Marshal Sir Charles Portal – and then a bust of Labour Party politician Ernest Bevin, Epstein accepted a commission to create busts of the independent politician John Anderson and former Conservative Party Prime Minister Winston Churchill.
-He received the last two commissions in August 1945, the month after Churchill lost the 1945 UK general election, and just a few months after the end of the Second World War.
+He received the last two commissions in August 1945, the month after Churchill lost the postwar 1945 UK general election.

 The bust of Anderson was completed quickly, but Churchill's bust was delayed as the politician could not find time to sit for the artist until December 1946 and January 1947.
 By then, Churchill had left Downing Street, but his London residence at Hyde Park Gate was opposite Epstein's home.
 After three sittings at the artist's studio, Epstein visited Churchill at Chartwell for three further settings.
 While Epstein worked, Churchill smoked cigars and gave dictation to a procession of secretaries.